minzhou1003/intro-to-programming-using-python/README.md

 # intro-to-programming-using-python
-This folder are practice problems from Liang Y. D. - Introduction to Programming Using Python - 2013.
+This repo contains practice problems from Liang Y. D. - Introduction to Programming Using Python - 2013.